 - If your former refuses to agree that a mistake was made, you will need to prove it to the courts.
 Gather your agreement, the packet you used to work through to reach terms, and any other pertinent written communication.
 If the agreement stated that the old law would apply, and it is impossible for the old law to apply because the IRS won’t accept it, that would be good evidence of a mutual mistake.

 - If the agreement just states amounts without reference to tax effects, but there are, for example, emails talking about tax effects, or evidence that child support was calculated using the old tax law, this is other possible evidence the courts can take into consideration.
 Generally if an agreement is clear on its face, courts won’t look beyond it, but if it is ambiguous, they will.

 - The other potential catch is that courts usually look at an entire agreement, not just one provision separately, since that is how a MSA is usually negotiated.
 So if everything else in your MSA is correct, but there is found to be a mutual mistake with alimony, the courts could possibly require you to start the entire MSA over from scratch.

 Your best bet if you are caught up in a DIY divorce mess with alimony taxes?
 Reach out to your former spouse to check their willingness to negotiate some middle ground for a mutual modification, and run your results by a lawyer to ensure accuracy.
 If you renegotiate alimony on your own, you can avoid the costs and turmoil of going to court.

 Have questions about taxes and alimony in your divorce?
 We can help.
-Contact us today to schedule a free attorney consultation to get answers to all your questions, and a clear strategy for moving forward.
+Contact us today to schedule an initial attorney consultation to get answers to all your questions, and a clear strategy for moving forward.
 Call us at 888-888-0919, or please click the button below.